FrankwaP/mixxx-utils/sql_tools/README.md

 ## GUI (Linux/Windows/macOS)

-I presonnaly use [DB brower for SQLite](https://sqlitebrowser.org/) aka `sqlitebrowser`.
-Open the database then go to "Execute SQL" and copy paste the commands of the script.
+I presonnally use [DB browser for SQLite](https://sqlitebrowser.org/) aka `sqlitebrowser`.
+Open the database then go to "Execute SQL" and copy-paste the commands of the script.